openfaas/ofc-bootstrap/README.md

 cp example.init.yaml init.yaml
 ```

-You will need to read the whole `init.yaml` file carefully including all the comments.
+In the following steps you will make a series of edits to the `init.yaml` file to customize it for your OpenFaaS Cloud installation.

 Each setting is described with a comment to help you decide what value to set.

 #### Set the `root_domain`